bcornelis/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for making predictions on my final model is located in the 20th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|